 Over 26,000 Johnston County residents have no health insurance.
 The goal of Project Access is to provide the opportunity for every Johnston County resident to receive access to health care.

 What is Project Access?

-Project Access of Johnston County is a physician-volunteer initiative that gives low-income, uninsured county residents access to comprehensive medical care.
-Through Project Access, physicians and community partners like Johnston Health donate medical services without receiving reimbursement or compensation.
+Project Access of Johnston County/Harnett County is a physician-led volunteer initiative that gives low-income, uninsured county residents access to comprehensive medical care.
+Through Project Access, physicians and community partners like Johnston Health or Harnett Health System donate medical services without receiving reimbursement or compensation.

 Project Access is not health insurance.
-It is, however, an innovative program designed to help community residents stabilize their health in a time of need when health insurance is not available.
+It is however, an innovative, voluntary program designed to help community residents stabilize their health in a time of need when health insurance is not available.

 Who can participate?

-Project Access is available to low-income, uninsured residents up to age 64, who are not eligible for Medicaid, Medicare, worker’s compensation, VA benefits, or any other type of health insurance plan or coverage.
+Low-income, uninsured residents up to age 65, who are not eligible for Medicaid, Medicare, Worker’s Compensation, VA benefits, or any other type of health insurance plan or coverage.

 How do I qualify?